Latest Country Reports

 Section 3.
 Respect for Political Rights: The Right of Citizens to Change Their Government

-Citizens could not freely choose and change the laws and officials that governed them.
+Citizens did not have the ability to change their government through free and fair elections.
 The constitution declares the country to be a secular democracy in the form of a presidential republic.
 It calls for separation of powers among the branches of government but vests a disproportionate share of power in the presidency.
-The president’s power over the state continued to be absolute.
+The president’s power over the state continued to be nearly absolute.

-According to the OSCE, the election law does not meet its standards.
+According to the OSCE, the election law does not meet OSCE standards.

 Elections and Political Participation

-State media covered the activities of President Berdimuhamedov, the Democratic Party, the Party of Industrialists and Entrepreneurs, and trade and professional unions.
+State media covered the activities of President Berdimuhamedov, the Democratic Party, the Party of Industrialists and Entrepreneurs, the Agrarian Party, and trade and professional unions.

 There were no independent political groups.
-The two registered political parties included the ruling Democratic Party (the former Communist Party of Turkmenistan) and the progovernment Party of Industrialists and Entrepreneurs, created in August 2012 following a presidential speech stating that such a party should be created.
-The government did not officially prohibit membership in political organizations, but there were no reports of persons who claimed membership in political organizations other than these two parties.
-Opposition movements based outside the country, including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party, were not registered to operate within the country.
+The three registered political parties were the ruling Democratic Party (the former Communist Party of Turkmenistan), the progovernment Party of Industrialists and Entrepreneurs, and the newly registered Agrarian Party, which was also progrovernment.
+The government did not officially prohibit membership in other political organizations, but there were no reports of persons who claimed membership in political organizations other than these three parties.
+Authorities did not allow opposition movements based abroad--including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party--to operate within the country.

-Participation of Women and Minorities: There were 21 women in the 125-member parliament, including the speaker of parliament.
-Women also served in other prominent government positions, including as deputy chairperson of parliament, vice premier of the cabinet of ministers for culture, television broadcasting, and the press; minister of education; minister of culture; director of the state archives; and director of the National Institute for Democracy and Human Rights.
+Participation of Women and Minorities: There were 33 women in the 125-member parliament, including the speaker of parliament.
+Women served in other prominent government positions, including as deputy chairperson of parliament; vice premier of the cabinet of ministers for culture, television broadcasting, and the press; minister of education; and directors of the state archives.

-The government gave preference for appointed government positions to ethnic Turkmen, but ethnic minorities occupied several senior government positions.
-Members of the country’s largest tribe, the president’s Teke tribe, held the most prominent roles in cultural and political life.
+The government gave preference for appointed government positions to ethnic Turkmen, but ethnic minorities occupied some senior government positions.
+Members of the president’s Ahal-Teke tribe, the largest in the country, held the most prominent roles in cultural and political life.

 Section 4.
 Corruption and Lack of Transparency in Government